hashicorp/vault-client-dotnet/README.md

-# VaultClient - the C# library for the HashiCorp Vault API
+# Vault - the C# library for the HashiCorp Vault API

 HTTP API that gives you full access to Vault.
 All API routes are prefixed with `/v1/`.